Do You Need Cambering for Your Projects?

 Bending & Cambering FAQs

 Steel beams are the primary product that cambering or bending is used for.
+However, channels and angles can also be cambered for construction and structural applications.

 Camber refers to a bend or arc along the beam’s vertical axis (in line with its web), while sweep refers to a bend or arc along the beam’s horizontal axis (in line with its flanges).
+Both are used to achieve specific structural or aesthetic outcomes but differ in their application and impact on the beam’s performance.

 Additional Products